 We do not take these precautions to pamper our students or to restrict in any way their ability to enjoy fully their time abroad.
 The value of study abroad depends in large part on the experience of difference, not similarity, to what we are familiar with at home.
 Rather, we consider health, safety, and security part of our primary responsibility to our students.

 The costs of our programs vary.
-For some programs, the program fee is comprehensive, covering tuition, airfare, housing, meals, and books.
-For other programs, the program fee may cover tuition, housing, and internship placement.
+For some programs, the Program Fee is comprehensive, covering tuition, housing, airfare, food/board, books, excursions, overseas medical insurance and emergency travel assistance coverage.
+For other programs, the Program Fee may cover tuition, housing, internship placement, overseas medical insurance and emergency travel assistance coverage only.

-You and your child will find it helpful to discuss a budget in advance of departure.
-Your son or daughter should plan to bring money to cover personal expenses and any other costs not included in the program fee.
+It is always helpful to discuss a budget in advance of program departure.
+The student should plan to bring money to cover personal expenses, and any other costs not included in the Program Fee.
 Expenses will vary depending on the student’s own standard of living and how much traveling, shopping, and dining out he or she does.
 The currency exchange rate is also a factor to be considered.
+You may also find our budget worksheet to be an important planning tool.

-Invoices are issued by Boston University Student Accounting Services, and reflect a “program fee” rather than a “tuition” charge.
+Invoices are issued by Boston University Student Accounting Services, and reflect the Program Fee in the form of two charges, a “Program Tuition” charge and a “Housing/Student Services Fee”.
 The invoice may reflect other account adjustments, such as a medical insurance charge and/or waiver.

-Student Accounting Services sends an invoice for the program fee to the student’s permanent address.
+Student Accounting Services sends an e-bill invoice for applicable charges to the student directly.
 Billing occurs in July for Fall programs, in late November for Spring programs, and in May for Summer programs.

-Boston University students follow their normal schedule and procedures for account settlement.
+Boston University students follow their normal schedule and procedures for billing and account settlement.

-Non-Boston University students are expected to settle their student accounts by mid-September for Fall programs, mid-January for Spring programs, and early July for Summer programs.
-A specific settlement date is provided on the invoice.
+Non-Boston University students are expected to settle their student accounts in full by early August for Fall programs, mid-January for Spring programs, and early May for Summer programs.
+A specific settlement date is provided on the e-bill.
 Official documentation of pending loans, grants, etc. may be submitted toward account settlement.
-Non-Boston University students are provided with a Payment/Settlement Agreement Form for this purpose.
+Please visit the BU Student Accounting Services website for more details.

-Certain colleges request special billing arrangements in which their students make payments to the home institution, which in turn pays some or all of the Boston University Study Abroad fees.
-Parents of non-Boston University students may wish to check with their child’s study abroad office or financial aid office to determine whether a special billing arrangement applies.
+Certain colleges request special billing arrangements in which their students make payments to the home institution, which in turn pays some or all of the Boston University Study Abroad fees directly.
+Non-Boston University students should check with their home institution study abroad office or financial aid office to determine whether a special billing arrangement applies.

-Generally, Boston University students remain eligible for all types of financial aid awarded on campus, with the exception of Federal Work-Study awards and certain grants (Supplemental Grants) that require students to live in Boston campus housing.
+Generally, Boston University students remain eligible for all types of financial aid awarded on campus, with the exception of Federal Work-Study awards and certain grants (Charles River Housing Grants) that require students to live in Boston campus housing.
 Tuition scholarships are based on the tuition portion of the program fee.

 Grants and Scholarships